ConduitNetwork/docs/integration_guides/Clouds/scvmm/scvmm.rst

 #.
 Select :guilabel:`+ CREATE CLOUD`, select SCVMM, and then click :guilabel:`Next`.
 #.
 Enter the following into the Create Cloud modal:

 ..
-NOTE::  You will need to open is 5985 in order for |morpheus| to communicate to SCVMM.
+NOTE::  You will need to open is 5985 in order for |conduit| to communicate to SCVMM.
 You will also want to make sure SCVMM has WinRM enabled.

 Name
-  Name of the Cloud in |morpheus|
+  Name of the Cloud in |conduit|
 Location
   Description field for adding notes on the cloud, such as location.
 Visibility